Thilas/nas/README.md

 ## Media

-By default, all media services (Plex, Plex Webhook for BetaSeries, Tautulli, Medusa, Radarr and Komga) use the following locations:
+By default, all media services (Plex, Plex Webhook for BetaSeries, Tautulli, Medusa, Radarr, Bazarr and Komga) use the following locations:

 - `~/.docker`: contains the configuration of each service
 - `/volume1/media`: contains all media files (i.e. `books`, `comics`, `movies`, `music`, `tvshows`)